Noosa District State High School

 Noosa District State High School is a twin campus high school based in Cooroy and Pomona in the Shire of Noosa, Queensland, Australia.

-The school was established in 1963, and as of 2016, had 1335 students.
-It is the longest-established secondary school in Noosa area.
+The Cooroy campus was established in 1963, and as of 2016, had 1335 students.
 The school has two campuses in Cooroy and Pomona.
 The Pomona Campus was originally the Cooroora Secondary College before the two schools merged.
 Years 7–8 are taught at the Pomona campus, while Years 9–12 are taught at the Cooroy campus.
 Mimburi campus is located at Belli Park and is used for agricultural ventures and school excursions.
 There is a permanent cattle farm present at Mimburi.
 The school's motto is Industria Vincit Omnia (Industry Conquers All).

 The school offers certificates in Hospitality, Business, Communication and Technology, Event Production, Media, Agriculture, and Skills for Work and Vocational Pathways.
 Each year, it runs the Australian Business Week (ABW) program for its Year 11 students.
 The school has four sports houses – Cooroora, Eerwah, Pinbarren and Tinbeerwah.
 The houses are named after the mountain ranges in the school's area.